 The primary objective of our survey was to assess the status and biodiversity of the reefs of the southern Lau island group in order to help inform the management of the 120,000-square-kilometer (75,000-square-mile) Lau Seascape, an area that includes about 60 islands (half of which are uninhabited) and is home to just over 10,000 people.
 (Scroll down for a video about the Lau Seascape.)

-In 2016, Conservation International and partners had achieved a commitment from the 30 chiefs of the Lau Islands to launch the Lau Seascape Initiative, which aims to empower and enable local communities to effectively co-manage, along with the national and provincial governments, Lau’s rich marine resources to ensure long-term food security and community well-being.© CI/Mark Erdmann
+In 2016, Conservation International and partners had achieved a commitment from the 30 chiefs of the Lau Islands to launch the Lau Seascape Initiative, which aims to enable local communities to effectively co-manage, along with the national and provincial governments, Lau’s rich marine resources to ensure long-term food security and community well-being.© CI/Mark Erdmann

 Struggles and ceremonies

 Over the course of the next 10 days, we completed a nearly 900-kilometer (500-nautical-mile) journey, surveying 28 sites and putting in over 300 man-hours underwater.
 As predicted, the weather was our worst enemy, and the persistent 3-to-4-meter (10-to-13-foot) swells and 50-to-60-mph winds soon forced the Viking to return to port.
 Aboard the Rakino, we struggled at times to eat, sleep and enter data as the ship pitched back and forth, but the excitement of diving these little-explored reefs kept the team in good spirits.

 Each day we would begin our survey at a new site, but there were local considerations to honor before we simply dived in.